TritonDataCenter/rfd/rfd/0003/README.md

 - Provide `GET /reboot-plans/:reboot_plan_uuid` to get details of the given reboot plan.
 - Provide `PUT /reboot-plans/:reboot_plan_uuid` to allow updates of the reboot plan.
-Different actions like "stop", "run/continue" or "next" if we implement the step based execution are required.
-We can also choose to implement these using different end-points instead, like
+The different actions like "stop", "run/continue" or "next" if we implement the step based execution, will result into sdcadm-rebooter service updating either the reboot plan itself, or the associated reboots for each server included into the reboot plan with the start/finish times for the different reboots.
-  `POST /reboot-plans/:reboot_plan_uuid/run` (TBD).

 ### sdcadm